rossumai/university/docs/learn/export-pipeline/data-value-extractor.md

 ## Basic usage

 The Data Value Extractor serves to extract data from a document that is linked in annotation's metadata.
-The main use case is to process data from (reference rest-api-export) as a part of (reference export-pipeline).
+The main use case is to process data from [REST API Export](https://rossum.university/docs/learn/export-pipeline/rest-api-export) as a part of the [Export Pipeline](https://rossum.university/docs/learn/export-pipeline).

 ## Available configuration options